LITMUS-RT/www.litmus-rt.org/installation.md

 ## Next Steps

 At this point, reboot the system into LITMUS^RT and try running a few examples.
-Check out the [tutorial](tutorial/index.html) for some initial steps.
+Check out the [tutorial](tutorial/index.html) for some initial steps, or the [plugin creation tutorial](create_plugin/create_plugin.html) to start writing a LITMUS^RT scheduler plugin.